openspending/openspending/doc/model/design.rst

 Physical model
 --------------

-When loading a dataset, OpenSpending will generate a set of tables (and columns) to represent the data.
+When loading a :py:class:`~.Dataset`, OpenSpending will generate a set of tables (and columns) to represent the data.
 A table called ``<dataset_name>__entry`` will be generated for each dataset with an ``id`` column.
 The ``id`` is generated from a defined set of attributes (the *unique keys*) of each entry by hashing each value.
 The ID is therefore stable even is the data is re-loaded or the same record is inserted twice (i.e. an entry that has the same unique keys as one which is already loaded will overwriting the existing record).

-On the facts table, a single numeric column will be generated for each *measure*.
+On the facts table, a single numeric column will be generated for each :py:class:`~.Measure`.
 Other metadata (e.g. the currency of the measure) will not be stored on the fact table but kept in the dataset metadata.

-*Attribute dimensions* are roughly equivalent to measures in technical terms, i.e. they also generate a single column on the fact table.
+:py:class:`~.AttributeDimension` are roughly equivalent to measures in technical terms, i.e. they also generate a single column on the fact table.
 The generated column will have the datatype specified in the model.

-For *compound dimensions*, both a column on the fact table and a dedicated table will be generated.
+For :py:class:`~.CompoundDimension`, both a column on the fact table and a dedicated table will be generated.
 The table will have a name of the form ``<dataset_name>__<dimension_name>``, with an auto-incrementing integer ``id`` column.
 A column with a name of the form ``<dimension_name>_id`` is added to the facts table as a foreign key reference to the dimension table.
-For each attribute of the compound dimension, a column will be generated with the appropriate type.
-In order to identify the dimension, each compound member is assumed to have a ``name`` attribute.
+For each :py:class:`~.Attribute` of the compound dimension, a column will be generated with the appropriate type.
+In order to identify the dimension, each member is assumed to have a ``name`` attribute.
 If no ``name`` is defined, the loader will attempt to auto-generate a value from an attribute called ``label``.
 If label also does not exist, the loader will fail and require you to add a ``name`` attribute.

 OpenSpending also gives special importance to a set of other attributes of